We don’t support this browser anymore.

 Our view

-Behind the scenes, there are early signs that strategic ambitions are starting to bear fruit.
-Efforts have been made to streamline inventory levels and the group have cut £593mn in stock (£7mn away from pre-COVID levels).
-This move has led to a significant improvement in free cash flow, up around £240mn year-on-year, which can now be reinvested elsewhere in the business.
-Although there is still more work to be done, once this is accomplished, it should provide ASOS with some much-needed momentum.
+Efforts have been made to streamline inventory levels and a significant reduction in stock levels has freed up cash to invest elsewhere in the business.
+Although there is still more work to be done to right-size inventory levels, once this is accomplished, it should provide ASOS with some much-needed momentum.

 And, as part of the profitability drive, ASOS reallocated resources away from international markets, where extensive investment has so far yielded weak results.
 But cutting costs in areas like this could be problematic in the long run.
 International markets, especially the US, hold the key to the group's future growth, and sacrificing investment in these markets now could come back to bite ASOS when conditions recover.